Agentic Incident Response Pack

 "indicators": ["critical_poisoning_finding"]

 The prevention layer creates trust.
-The incident layer creates enterprise confidence.
+The incident layer creates operational confidence.

 - hosted run-receipt vault,